hepplerj/notebook/source/_posts/2016-02-01-nature-and-suburbs.md

 layout: post
 title: "2016-02-01 - Nature and Suburbs"
 date: 2016-02-01 15:16
-tags: [suburbanization, nature, environmentalism, dissertation]
+tags: [suburbanization, nature, environmentalism, dissertation, manuscript]
 categories:
 - Essays
 ...

-* Table of Contents
-{:toc}

 I'm thinking a lot about the potential directions that this project can go.
 At its core, I still keep thinking about these contested but overlapping